 The Americanism versus Global Communism Debate

-The underlying economic system of Americanism is capitalism, with a heavy dose of socialism, a mixed economy for sure, but even so, it will always generate more wealth.
-Global communism (world communism) offers only a reduction of wealth for individuals down to the lowest common denominator.
+The underlying economic system of Americanism is capitalism.
+With a heavy dose of socialism, a mixed economy for sure.
+But even with the drag of limited socialism, it will always generate more wealth than communism.
+Corporate fascism (world communism) offers only a reduction of wealth for individuals and misery.

 The economies of Americanism are a mixture of both capitalism and socialism.
 The cost of socialism is a matter of budgets and the will of the people.

 Global communism is not a political and economic system!
 It’s only a system of control and power for elites.
 That’s what I got out of this debate with myself.